 Location: Manda Bay is on the northernmost peninsula of Manda Island.
 It is a 20 minute boat ride from Lamu town.
 There are also flights from Lamu to the landing strip on Manda, just 2 minutes from the lodge.

 Rooms: Bedrooms are built in the traditional local style with thatched roofs.
 There are 11 beachfront, 5 sea view and 6 garden rooms.
-Facilities include ceiling fans, en-suite bathrooms, mosquito nets, drinks ‘fridge and verandas.
+Facilities include ceiling fans, en-suite bathrooms, mosquito nets, safe, hair dryer and verandas.
 Rooms have 24 hour electricity and plugs for charging phones and camera batteries.
 The accommodation is flexible and can accommodate families and groups of friends.

 Children: Children of all ages are welcome.